CDL-Quantum/CohortProject_2021/Week4_NLP/README.md

 ![task4](./images/exercise1.png)

-----Add images if needed (put the images in ./images/)---

 **Exercise 1-1:** Draw your favorite cooking recipe as a diagram.
 You'll want to keep your ingredients in order if you want to avoid swapping them too much.

 - We create a four eggs omelette recipe with vegetables/bacon and cheese options.